discourse/discourse-plugin-discord-auth/README.md

 (replacing the https with http and example.com with your full qualified domain/subdomain)
 5. Update the plugin settings in the Admin > Settings area with the Client ID and Client Secret from step 3.

+## Authorize login from a single guild

+WARNING: THIS SITE SETTING WILL AUTO-APPROVE USERS!
+HANDLE WITH CARE!

+The `discord trusted guild` setting allows for automatic approving of users for a single guild.
+Its intent is to be used in conjunction with the `must approve users` setting.

+To configure this setting, find the guild id.
+This is a portion of the URL when you are in a chat channel.

+Discord URLs are of the form `https://discordapp.com/channels/{guild id}/{channel id}`.
+Enter the guild id value in the `discord guild` setting.

+EG, say you were logged in and viewing the `#general` channel of the desired server, which corresponds to the url `https://discordapp.com/channels/123/456`.
+You would copy/paste `123` into the `discord guild` plugin setting.

+Enabling this setting will ask for the user's guild list as an additional scope.

 ## Authors

 Jeff Wong